 - Improve or maintain cost‐sharing for members as part of a competitive benefit

 - Deliver improved clinical options for members

 The benefits of an optimized formulary for members include:

 - Ensuring the best clinical options are available

 - Clinically- and cost-effective choices lead to improved health outcomes

-When helping your clients choose a formulary and the optimal formulary management strategies, it’s important to consider access and cost for both the plan and members, as well as how contractual terms related to rebates will align with those decisions.
-Take the time and do the analysis to evaluate your clients’ formulary options so that you are sure they have an optimal formulary strategy that maintains the highest clinical quality while effectively lowering their prescription drug costs.
+When helping your clients choose a drug formulary and the optimal formulary management solutions, it’s important to consider medication access and cost for both the plan and its members, as well as how contractual terms related to drug rebates align with those decisions.
+Take the time and do the analysis to review your clients’ formulary and implement changes to ensure they have an optimal formulary strategy that maintains the highest clinical quality while effectively lowering their prescription drug costs.